Schuylkill Highlands Conservation Landscape

-- Collaboration & Engagement: Create opportunities for unique multi-partner approaches to issues, problem solving, project work and region-wide policy that support the quality of life of residents and conservation values.
+Collaboration and engagement: Create opportunities for unique multi-partner approaches to issues, problem solving, project work, and region-wide policy that support the quality of life of residents and conservation values.

-- Economic Vitality and Natural Resource-Based Tourism: Encourage sustainable practices that respect the cultural, historic, recreational, and natural resources of the Schuylkill Highlands.
+Economic vitality and nature-based tourism: Encourage sustainable practices that respect the cultural, historic, recreational, and natural resources of the Schuylkill Highlands.

-- Conservation of Natural Resources: Conserve, protect, restore, and steward lands, watersheds, greenways and habitats of high natural resource value.
+Protect the region’s land and water resources: Conserve, protect, restore, and steward lands, watersheds, greenways, and habitats of high natural resource value.

 Areas of Focus

 The region is at the nexus of two landscapes that have been separately identified for protection: